ManvishK7122/Data-Job-Salary-Analysis/README.md

 - Note that all the clarification and information about company size and employment type is confirmed by the discussion posts within the Kaggle Dataset by the owner.

+- In the db file in the repository, this is table is post data cleaning and with all the formating changes.

 ## Data Analysis/Questions